 Terms and Abbreviations to know:

-IEP: Stands for Individualized Education Plan.
+IEP: Stands for Individualized Education Program.
 This plan contains goals written specifically for your child to help them learn in the best way they can.

 Push in: When a therapist comes into the classroom for a service.